micahcourey/MovieReviewSite/README.md

 By Micah Courey, 02-Oct-2015

-A website built in AngularJS that allows users to have discussions about movies.
+A website built in AngularJS that allows users to write reviews about movies.

 Setup
 ----------